Introduction

 Track Depreciation and Understand Recapture Implications

 The IRS mandates that landlords pay taxes on the gain realized from the sale, which may be taxed at a higher rate than capital gains.
-For instance, if a property was acquired for $300,000 and depreciated to $200,000, selling it for $350,000 would yield a taxable gain of $150,000, subject to recapture tax.
+For instance, if a property was acquired for $300,000 and depreciated to $200,000, selling it for $350,000 would yield a gain of $150,000, subject to recapture tax.

-- Misinterpreting the implications of depreciation recapture
+- Misinterpreting the implications of recapture tax

 By being aware of these factors, landlords can strategically plan their sales and minimize tax liabilities.